kickingvegas/YmsCoreBluetooth/README.md

 ## Questions

-While quite functional, YmsCoreBluetooth is still very much in an early state and there's always room for improvement.
+While YmsCoreBluetooth is quite functional, there's always room for improvement.
 Please submit any questions or [issues to the GitHub project for YmsCoreBluetooth](https://github.com/kickingvegas/YmsCoreBluetooth/issues?labels=&milestone=&page=1&state=open).

+## Are you using YmsCoreBluetooth?
+Let us know!

+I'm working on publishing a list of projects using YmsCoreBluetooth.
+If you're not shy about this, please [let me know](mailto:charles.choi@yummymelon.com?subject=[YmsCoreBluetooth]) and thank you for using YmsCoreBluetooth!
+And even if you are shy, please let me know and I promise full discretion.

 ## Notes